-Watermelon is enjoyed by many people and animals and as a spaniel owner you may be wondering Can Cocker spaniels eat watermelon?
+Watermelon is enjoyed by many people and animals and as a pet owner you may be wondering if your dog can eat it.

 The answer is yes they can.
-Watermelon is safe for Cocker spaniels to eat provided that you take the skin off so that the dog cannot eat it and that you also do not let him eat the seeds.
+Watermelon is safe for dogs to eat provided that you take the skin off so that the dog cannot eat it and that you also do not let him eat the seeds.

 Watermelon nutritional facts

 Watermelon is a healthy food that is packed with nutrients vitamins A, B6 and C, is low in calories and rich in potassium.